 Apart from using Botox for visible aging signs, more and more people opt for preventative Botox in their 20s and 30s, before prominent wrinkles have appeared.

-The very first step of the Botox procedure is to choose a medical provider and schedule a consultation.
-They will instruct you on how to prepare for Botox.
-They typically offer the following recommendations:
+If you want Botox, the first step is to choose a medical provider and schedule a consultation.
+They will instruct you on how to prepare for the procedure.
+Botox providers typically recommend the following:

-- Discontinue the use of medications and supplements that may affect the treatment (e.g., blood thinners and muscle relaxants).
+- Discontinue the use of medications and supplements such as blood thinners and muscle relaxants as these may affect the procedure.

 - Avoid harsh skincare treatments for at least several weeks.